 The Islamic State & Heavy Equipment SVBIEDs

 Seeing as front-end loaders and bulldozers are helpful tools when constructing earth berms, they’re similarly good at tearing down those earth berms – along with most other obstacles blocking their path.
 And that’s exactly what IS started using them for.
 Ever since IS commenced their territorial expansion in 2013-2014, they’ve employed heavy equipment in an offensive role.
 IS have regularly paired (up-armored) front-end loaders with front line units in order to facilitate breaking through the defensive fortifications of opposing forces during military offensives.
 This has allowed IS to greatly increase the effectiveness and offensive flexibility of their up-armored SVBIEDs.
-For example, an official IS video from the northern Iraqi ‘Jazirah’ wilayah (province) released in March, 2017 included a section that detailed how an IS up-armored front-end loader quickly punched a hole in an earth berm, allowing 3 up-armored SVBIEDs to pass through, flank and strike targets that the Iraqi forces on the other side were most likely not expecting them to be able to strike.
+For example, pictures released by IS on January 22, 2015 from their Iraqi ‘Diyala’ province showed an up-armored front-end loader wrapped in improvised slat armor setting out toward the front lines.
+The Arabic description on the pictures made clear that its mission was to “open a path for the martyrdom brothers”.An official IS video from the northern Iraqi ‘Jazirah’ wilayah (province) released in March, 2017 included a section that detailed how an IS up-armored front-end loader quickly punched a hole in an earth berm, allowing 3 up-armored SVBIEDs to pass through, flank and strike targets that the Iraqi forces on the other side were most likely not expecting them to be able to strike.
 A second example from the neighbouring ‘Dijlah’ province was also recorded in the same month.

 A virtually identical scenario played out in a different official IS video from the nearby ‘Salahuddin province’, released two months later.
 In that video, an up-armored front-end loader painted yellow rolled up to and made a hole in an earth berm, allowing at least 2 up-armored SVBIEDs to pass through and strike rear areas of the Iraqi forces situated on the other side.